alecarg/chaser-game-js/README.md

 Build tools
 ====================
-The code for the game does not any CSS pre-processors or node processes.
-Portability and predictability were the main priority when considering the tools to use, as the game needed to be fully functioning in under 4 weeks of non-office hours time, as it was developed in my spare time.
+The code for the game does not use any CSS pre-processors or node processes.
+Portability and predictability were the main priorities when considering the tools to use, as the game needed to be fully functioning in under 4 weeks of non-office hours time, as it was developed in my spare time.
 We used http://htmlpreview.github.io/ to serve the game directly from the repository on the different computers that we had on the day of the event.